 Reporting Entity - The Eagle Urban Renewal Agency (the Agency) provides urban renewal services as authorized by Idaho Code.
-The Agency's board of commissioners is appointed by the mayor and confirmed by the city council of the City of Eagle, Idaho.
+The Agency's board of commissioners is appointed by the mayor and confirmed by the city council of the City of Eagle, Idaho (the City).
+A component unit is included in the City's reporting entity if it is both fiscally dependent on the City (the primary government) and there is the potential for the component unit to provide specific financial benefits to, or impose specific financial burdens on the primary government.
 As such, the Agency is defined as a component unit of the City of Eagle, Idaho.